Seo Hyang-soon

 Seo Hyang-soon (Korean: 서향순; Hanja: 徐香順; RR: Seo Hyang-sun, born July 8, 1967) is a female South Korean archer and Olympic champion.
 She competed at the 1984 Summer Olympics in Los Angeles, where she won an individual gold medal at the age of seventeen.
-She became Korea's first female gold medalist.
+She became Korea's first female gold medalist, and its fifth gold medalist overall.